You’ve probably heard time and again that hiring employees in tech is tough. But how tough exactly is it?

 The number one factor you need to address when you want to hire tech employees is to figure out a way to bring only viable candidates to the interview stage of your hiring process.

 Your aim is to limit the time your internal developers spend assessing technical skills and conducting technical interviews.
 Since they’re busy and their time is expensive, they should only be interviewing people who passed the technical screening stage.

 Even moving things around in the process can bring you outstanding results.
 For example, Spartez managed to decrease their number of technical interviews by 8.6x by just moving their technical screening procedure earlier in the hiring process.

 When it comes to optimizing your process of hiring employees in tech, there are two main approaches you can implement: tweak your process, and use tools to streamline your process so you have more time to complete the tasks which cannot be automated

 Unfortunately, two out of three of recruiters lack the tools to understand the market and talent pool they are recruiting from.
-Make sure you do your research and find the right recruitment software to get the best possible results.
+Make sure you do your research, such as online reference checking, and find the right recruitment software to get the best possible results.
 Not all of these tools have to be expensive, complex platforms that you need to implement.

 These are really important, but you can also make your life easier with quick fixes like this one:

 The Stack Exchange Data Explorer allows you to find candidates by only entering parameters like location and tagname (which is your desired skill).
 It’s a lifesaver.